 To claim your animal from the pound, you must pay the impound release fee and any associated charges.
 On release all animals must be registered and microchipped.

 Payment for release can be made at any of the Customer Service Centres between 8.20am and 5pm, Monday to Friday.
-Collection times are 3pm - 3.30pm, Monday to Friday only, at the Community Hub, 57 Bungil Street, Roma.
+Collection times are between 10.00 – 10.30am and 3.30 – 4.00pm, Monday to Friday only, at the Community Hub, 57 Bungil Street, Roma.
 Receipt of payment must be presented to Council's Community Safety officer at the time of collection of your pet.
+Please call ahead to prevent any delay in collecting your pet.

 A list of impoundment and registration fees can be found in Council's Fees and Charges Schedule